pfunks/TCTest/test_faq.md

 # Site Navagation

-## What information is available in my account menu?

-You can get to your account menu by clicking on the avatar icon in the top-right corner of the screen.
-(Insert Icon)

-**Feed** - Here is where you go to see the most recent posts from the people you follow.

-**Blog** - Here is where you go to see all of your posts and resteems.

-**Comments** - Here is where you go to see all of the comments you have made to other's posts and comments.

-**Replies** - Here is where you go to see all replies other users have made to your posts and comments.

-**Wallet** - Here is where you go to see your wallet balances, make transfers, exchange STEEM/SBD, and Power Up.

-**Change Password** - Here is where you go to change your password.

-**Settings** - Here is where you go to update your settings.

-**Logout** - Here is where you go to logout.

 ## What do the Home, New, Hot, Trending, and Promoted links show?

 These are various ways to sort blog posts.